awsdocs/amazon-athena-user-guide/doc_source/networkloadbalancer-classic-logs.md

-# Querying Network Load Balancer Logs<a name="networkloadbalancer-classic-logs"></a>
+# Querying Network Load Balancer logs<a name="networkloadbalancer-classic-logs"></a>

 Use Athena to analyze and process logs from Network Load Balancer\.
 These logs receive detailed information about the Transport Layer Security \(TLS\) requests sent to the Network Load Balancer\.
 You can use these access logs to analyze traffic patterns and troubleshoot issues\.

 Before you analyze the Network Load Balancer access logs, enable and configure them for saving in the destination Amazon S3 bucket\.
-For more information, see [ Access Logs for Your Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-access-logs.html)\.
+For more information, see [ Access logs for your Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-access-logs.html)\.
 + [Create the table for Network Load Balancer logs](#to-create-the-network-logs-table)
 + [Network Load Balancer Example Queries](#query-nlb-example)